Wondering where to start with an open ended toy collection when your baby is young but also want the pieces to grow with them?

 Music is great for children as it ignites all areas of their development, helping their body and mind work together.

 For this age I’d recommend some of the egg shakers.
-As children get older you can still use them to sing songs, make music and learn about rhythm.
+As children get older you can use them to sing songs, make music and learn about rhythm.

 The Roly Poly Pear by Mader is another great one for children starting to reach for toys on tummy time as the bottom is weighted as they hit the pear it bounces back.
+There is also the Wiggle Ball which does the same as the Roly Pear but also makes a noise when you shake it so it's a great option!

 6 Months - Grapat Adult Nins